top of page

 Zynaptiq - Morph

-In the following example, in order to get a more cohesive and harmonically compelling result I chose two loops in the same key, one lead line and a pad in C minor, then I added the reverb inside of the plugin to merge them more.
+In the following example, to get a more cohesive and harmonically compelling result I chose two loops in the same key, one lead line, and a pad in C minor, and then I added the reverb inside of the plugin to merge them more.

 - Wavetable Synthesis

-Where you most probably have already used a form of morphing during the synthesis process of your sounds is inside of wavetable synths where, by automating the wavetable position, you are actually 'morphing' between one state of oscillation into an other, to generate evolving set of harmonics and tones.
+Where you most probably have already used a form of morphing during the synthesis process of your sounds is inside of wavetable synths where, by automating the wavetable position, you are actually 'morphing' between one state of oscillation into another, to generate an evolving set of harmonics and tones.

 - Morphing Filters